MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/CampaignItem.md

 ---
-title: CampaignItem - Common Data Model | Microsoft Docs
+title: CampaignItem in crmCommon - Common Data Model | Microsoft Docs
 description: Work item in a campaign, a list or sales literature.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Campaign Item
+# Campaign Item in crmCommon

 Work item in a campaign, a list or sales literature.